Mar 24, 2016 - Research

 Tell us about one of your interesting findings at 23andMe, or in your previous scientific life.

 We were able to use our model to show that early offspring of intermixing between Neanderthals and humans were likely to have been unfit for survival – very few flourished.
 That was a really neat result.
 But for me personally the best moment in that project was when I realized that some equations I came up with were mathematically equivalent to equations published in a book chapter 30 years ago by a scientist studying gene flow, which is a genetic term for how genes pass from one group to other.
-His work looked at how gene flow might impede speciation, or the process by which populations evolve to become distinct species.
-Some people might freak out when they find their equations already published, but I was very excited because I could link my work to previous one.
+His work looked at how gene flow might impede speciation or the process by which populations evolve to become distinct species.
+Some people might freak out when they find their equations already published, but I was very excited because I could link my work to the previous one.

 Tell us about a recent breakthrough in genetics research that you think will have a big impact on the industry.